Conscious of Bangladesh's efforts to deny space to terror groups acting against India: Army chief | Law-Order

 In turn, India ''continues to prevent any terror outfit'' from using Indian soil to undermine the interests of Bangladesh, he said.

-The event was attended by Bangladesh High Commissioner Muhammad Imran, former Army chief of Bangladesh and 1971 war veteran Lt Gen (retd) Harun-ar-Rashid, a few 1971 India-Pakistan war veterans from Indian armed forces, and several senior defense officials, among others.
+The event was attended by Bangladesh High Commissioner Muhammad Imran, former Army chief of Bangladesh and 1971 war veteran Lt Gen (retd) Harun-ar-Rashid, a few 1971 India-Pakistan war veterans from Indian armed forces, and a number of senior defence officials, among others.

 Bangladesh and India have ''come a long way in the last five decades and our friendship has stood the tests of time,'' Naravane said.

-As neighbors, India and Bangladesh continue to grow together with shared cultures, history, opportunities, and destinies, he said.
+As neighbours, India and Bangladesh continue to grow together with shared cultures, history, opportunities and destinies, he said.
 The Indian Army chief also paid homage to soldiers on both sides of the border who have made supreme sacrifices, for a ''brighter and more secure tomorrow''.

-India-Bangladesh Friendship is a tribute to the collective will of the Bangladesh people who stood for their right to liberty, and an acknowledgment of the role of the Indian Army in the ''epic struggle'' that changed the lives and destinies of millions of brothers and sisters, he added.
-The Indian Army chief later arrived at the event to launch a new book 'Bangladesh Liberation @ 50 Years: 'Bijoy' With Synergy, India-Pakistan War 1971'.
+India-Bangladesh friendship is a tribute to the collective will of the Bangladesh people who stood for their right to liberty, and an acknowledgement to the role of the Indian Army in the ''epic struggle'' that changed the lives and destinies of millions of brothers and sisters, he added.
+The India Army chief later arrived at the event to launch a new book 'Bangladesh Liberation @ 50 Years: 'Bijoy' With Synergy, India-Pakistan War 1971'.
+The book is a mixture of historical and anecdotal accounts of the 1971 war, and comprises articles from authors from both India and Bangladesh, many of whom actually fought the war.
+India is celebrating the current year as the Swarnim Vijay Varsh to mark 50 years of victory in the Indo-Pak war of 1971.

+Bangladesh High Commissioner Muhammad Imran recalled the role of the 'Mukti Bahini' and the contribution of the Indian armed forces in the ''1971 war to liberate our motherland''.

+The independence of Bangladesh set a ''real tone'' in its bilateral ties with India, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)